 Mostly beginners, and some intermediate level aspiring artists.
 My specialty is introducing students to various media and using a guided exploration method to help them find what fits them.

-I gave private lessons to a high-functioning autistic student who feels crowded and nervous in her art class at school and needed to learn at her own pace.
+I gave private lessons to a high-functioning autistic student who felt crowded and nervous in her art class at school and needed to learn at her own pace.
 She needed the one-on-one student-driven approach in order to let her creativity shine.
 Her confidence level has grown such that she is setting up an area in her home to teach her friends what she learned here.

 Look for someone whose personal style of painting or drawing is similar to what you want to achieve.
 If you want to learn to paint more realistically, hire me because that's what I do best.
 If you want abstract, go to someone who paints mainly abstracts that appeal to you.